Fort Anawagen |

 Fort Western

 One of three forts built along the Kennebec River in 1754.
 Became strictly a private trading post after 1769 under the ownership of Capt.
 James Howard.
-Although most of the fort was dismantled, the Garrison House was not, and it has been restored (1919).
+The town was incorporated in 1771 as Hallowell.
+Although most of the fort was dismantled, the Garrison House was not, and was restored in 1919.
 This is New England's oldest surviving wooden fort.
 This was the staging point for Benedict Arnold's march on Québec in the fall of 1775.
 Admission fee.
-Another website from Augusta.

 Kennebec Arsenal